After a 2 year delay we finally got to go on our long-awaited Puglia family holiday in May 2022 and it was every bit as good as we hoped it would be.

 Finally, although it’s not technically in Puglia, I have to mention Matera in this post as it’s an easy drive from Alberobello and an absolute must-see while you are in this region of Italy.

-Matera is an ancient UNESCO heritage city that is known for its cave dwellings.
-It’s believed to be the third oldest continually inhabited settlement in the world (after Aleppo & Jericho) and up until only a few decades ago some of those inhabitants still lived in tiny cave dwellings in what is known as the Sassi.
+Matera is one of the oldest, still inhabited cities in the world (alongside Aleppo & Jericho – some call it the “second Bethlehem”!) and up until only a few decades ago some of those inhabitants still lived in tiny cave dwellings carved into the rock.

-We visited a Casa Grotta, a museum staged like a typically furnished cave dwelling, to get a sense of what life was life in these tunnelled homes.
+While in Matera you can visit a Casa Grotta, a museum staged like a typically furnished cave dwelling, to get a sense of what life was life in these prehistoric homes.
 I couldn’t believe whole families, including the pigs & donkeys, lived in these caves up until the 1950s.
-(Residents were evacuated due to poor living conditions after Matera became known as the ‘shame of Italy’.)
+(Residents were evacuated in the 50s due to poor living conditions after Matera became known as the ‘shame of Italy’.)

 Where to stay in Puglia